SamuelTulach/VirusTotalUploader/README.md

 Alternatively you can add VirusTotal Uploader to file content menu and click on file and select "Scan with VirusTotal".

+## Contributing
+If you have any idea how to make this app better, please create pull request.
+If you find any bug, please create issue.

+## Help
+If you want to help this project, please **star this repo**.

 ## TODO

  - Make file splitter to upload files larger than 150M